 Your action plan should also specify how success will be measured.
 Employee pulse surveys can help you measure how effective your efforts are.

-Follow up on the feedback from your feedback surveys
+Follow up on the feedback from your engagement surveys

-Each time you receive feedback from your feedback surveys, review and follow up.
+Each time you receive feedback from your engagement surveys, review and follow up.

 If your feedback surveys from your health and wellness plan revamp says that people have a hard time finding what they’re entitled to, turn this feedback into action by putting together a communication plan that includes videos or tutorials.